Not bigger but definitely better – the Megaboom 3 is probably the best speaker Ultimate Ears has released so far.

 Note that there was never a Megaboom 2.
 Ultimate Ears has skipped a number in order to align the Megaboom 3 with its smaller sibling, the new Boom 3.

-Ultimate Ears Megaboom 3 – Design and features
+Ultimate Ears Megaboom 3 design – Similar to previous efforts

 The core design of the Boom range hasn’t changed much over the years.
 The latest Boom remains a cylinder covered in a tough fabric, capped at both ends with copious amounts of rubber.